HenrikBengtsson/port4me/README.md

 16297
 ```

-Since there is a limited set of ports available (1024-65535), there is always a risk that a port is occupied by another process.
+Since there is a limited set of ports available (1024-65535), there is always a risk that another process occupies any given port.
 The more users there are on the same machine, the higher the risk is for this to happen.
 If a user is unlucky, they might experience this frequently.
-For example, `alice` might find that the first port (31869) works only one out 10 times, whereas the the second port (20678) works 99 out 100 times, and the third one (33334) works so and so.
+For example, `alice` might find that the first port (31869) works only one out 10 times, whereas the second port (20678) works 99 out 100 times, and the third one (33334) works so and so.
 If so, they might choose to exclude the "flaky" ports by specifying them as a comma-separated values in environment variable `PORT4ME_EXCLUDE`, e.g.

 ```sh
 {alice}$ PORT4ME_EXCLUDE=31869,33334 port4me